AndrewBubnov/jaunte/readme.md

 ```

 You can than use this hook in React components, getting store content either using
-destructuring of all hook return:
+destructuring of the hook return value:

 `const { tea, coffee } = useDrinkStore();`

-or using selector function:
+or using selector function like:

 `const coffee = useDrinkStore(store => store.coffee);`

-To get access to the computed value, `create` function can take a second optional
+To use a computed value, `create` function can take a second optional
-argument - a function, getting the store and returning the computed value object:
+argument - a function, taking the store as argument and returning object with computed values:
 ```
 export const useDrinkStore = create<DrinkStore>((set) => ({
         tea: 1,